brevdev/brev_docs/docs/full.md

 ## Quickstart

-This requires a shorstack account.
+This requires a brev account.
 [Create one here](https://app.brev.dev/signup)!

 Lets create a hello world project.